SoCal Stops for Kids Who Love Trains!

 Southern California Live Steamers | Torrance

 Located in Charles H. Wilson Park, Southern California Live Steamers is a non-profit organization that offers free trains rides on miniature 7.5″ gauge trains in Torrance.
-The free rides are available the first Sunday and the third Saturday of each month (weather permitting).
+Free public run days are the first Sunday and the third Saturday of each month (weather permitting).
 Donations are welcome, but not required.
 Check their website to confirm dates.

 Travel Town Museum and Railroad | Los Angeles

 Located in Griffith Park, Travel Town is an outdoor museum with a large collection of locomotives and rolling stock from Southern California.
-Special events throughout the year include docent-led tours, Junior Engineer Play Days, and volunteer orientations.

 This post was written by Kidsguide